nexus-hash/appointyGoTask/README.md

 </code></pre>

 - The server will be running on the port specified using the environment variable PORT
-- The API will through an error if the environment variables are not set
+- The API will through an runtime error if the environment variables are not set

 ### Details About the Endpoints